Editor's note

 The first question is elementary: is the uploaded file actually music?

 This sounds trivial.
 It is not.
 People upload field recordings, corrupted audio, test files, spoken word, sound effects.
-A training corpus contaminated with non-musical material degrades model quality and wastes processing resources.
-So we built a classifier that distinguishes music from non-music — including technically broken files — and it works well.
+A training corpus contaminated with non-musical material degrades what the models learn from and spends compute on silence.
+So we built a classifier that distinguishes music from non-music (including technically broken files), and it works well.

 Except for noise music, a genre where distortion, feedback, and sonic extremity are not defects but the point.
 Several people on our team care deeply about this music.
 The classifier flags it: that is correct behavior from a signal-processing perspective and wrong behavior from a musical one.